Philip R. Sellinger

-Philip Rabner Sellinger (born 1954) is an American lawyer serving as the United States attorney for the District of New Jersey.
+Philip Rabner Sellinger (born 1954) is an American lawyer who served as the United States attorney for the District of New Jersey from 2021 to 2025.

 Early life and education

 Sellinger was born in Boston.
 He earned a Bachelor of Arts degree from the University of Massachusetts Amherst in 1976 and a Juris Doctor from the New York University School of Law in 1979.

 Career

 In 1979 and 1980, Sellinger served as a law clerk for Judge Anne Elise Thompson.
 From 1981 to 1984, he served as an Assistant United States Attorney in the United States Attorney's Office for the District of New Jersey.
 From 1984 to 2002, he worked at Sills Cummis & Gross.
 In 2002, he became a co-managing partner of Greenberg Traurig.
 Sellinger has been a member of the New Jersey Democratic State Committee for Morris County.
 Sellinger has also been a political fundraiser for several New Jersey Democratic politicians, including Bob Menendez and Cory Booker.